Home » Dead Pixel on TV

 What’s the Reason for Dead Pixels

-LCD screens consist of several layers, each performing its own function.
+LCD screens consist of several layers, each performing its function.
 Only two layers are responsible for the dead pixels problem: a layer with liquid crystals and a layer with thin-film transistors (TFT).

 These transistors control the crystals in the cells of which the pixels consist.
 When such a transistor fails, a dead pixel appears since it becomes impossible to control liquid crystals.